PhilipQuirke/SkyCombAnalystHelp/ProcessSettings.md

 If unsure, use the default setting "Fast".

-### Gray scale "hot" threshold
+### Gray scale "hot" threshold (50 to 255)
 Thermal image processing algorithms look at an image and categorise pixels as either "hot" (aka interesting) or "not hot" (aka uninteresting).
-The algorithm does this using a "hot threshold value" in the range 0 to 255.
+The algorithm does this using a "hot threshold value" in the range 50 to 255.

 SkyComb Analyst can't automatically detect or calculate the "best" ThresholdValue.
 You must calculate the best threshold value: